zotonic/zotonic/doc/dev/releasenotes/rel_0.5.0.rst

    'extent' - create a larger image then the original not by scaling up but by adding a border to the image.

-   'removebg' - removes the image's background.
+   'removebg' - removes the image’s background.
 It accepts an optional fuzziness parameter (range 0..100).